ThisJustin-code/stylegan2-ada-pytorch/README.md

-## Current editions to this repository
+## Current additions to this repository

 * **image_gen_custom.py**: My attempt at a custom script that poorly mimics the functionality of `generate.py`
 * **video_gen_custom.py**: This custom script that allows you to generate video of the transition of the latent vector between multiple seeds.